FNNDSC/mgz2imgslices/README.rst

         Should be a ``png`` or ``jpg``.

         [--label <prefixForLabelDirectories>]
-        Adds the string <prefixForLabelDirectories> to each filtered directory name.
+        Prefixes the string <prefixForLabelDirectories> to each filtered directory name.
 This is mostly for possible downstream processing, allowing a subsequent operation to easily determine which of the output directories correspond to labels.

         [-n|--normalize]
         If specified, will normalize the output image pixel values to